 After graduating FAU I moved back to NYC and with my acting degree thought I should do musical theater but at auditions all I wanted to do, was not to do that, so I didn’t.
 After seeing Eric and Gavin DeGraw perform within the same month I started thinking more seriously about my own music career.
 Also my sister, Kristi Scott, self produced her own album and with all that inspiration I put aside my musical theater sheet music and I started going to open mic’s around NYC.
 Soon after meeting a nice boy turned a douche bag, I discovered I had a lot to say and started writing music.

-Since then, I recorded my EP, Starting Somewhere, and have held NYC residencies at: Pianos, The National Underground and Googie’s Lounge along with playing: The City Winery, The Rockwood Music Hall, The Living Room, The Bitter End, The Bowery Electric, Union Hall, Arlene’s Grocery, Caffe Vivaldi, Sidewalk Cafe, The Local 269, Fat Baby, Sullivan Hall, Kenny’s Castaways, The Red Lion, Ella Lounge, Bar on A, Alphabet Lounge and ZirZamin as for improv songwriting: The Broadway and New York Comedy Club, The Village Lantern, The PIT and at The Magnet Theater for the New York Musical Improv Festival.
+Since then, I recorded my EP, Starting Somewhere, and have held NYC residencies at: Pianos, The National Underground and Googie’s Lounge along with playing: The Studio at Webster Hall, The City Winery, Rockwood Music Hall, The Living Room, The Bitter End, The Bowery Electric, Union Hall, Arlene’s Grocery, Caffe Vivaldi, Sidewalk Cafe, Fat Baby, Sullivan Hall, The Red Lion, Ella Lounge, Bar on A, Alphabet Lounge and ZirZamin and for improv songwriting: The Broadway and New York Comedy Club, The Village Lantern, The PIT and at The Magnet Theater for the New York Musical Improv Festival.
 I have also opened for Ari Hest at the Rivoli in Toronto, Canada and for Eric Hutchinson at The Heirloom Arts Theater in CT with Graffiti6 and also at The Birchmere in DC.